kevinsogo/compgen/readme_src/README_TEMPLATE.md

 Let's go through the whole process.
 I promise this will be easy!

-**Polygon note:** Due to the way Polygon works, we have to make some hacks so that we are able to use this there.
-If you want to use this for Polygon, you need to note these things:
+**Polygon note:** Due to the way Polygon works, we have to make some hacks so that we are able to use this there. **If you want to use this for Polygon, you need to follow these rules:**

 - Any `import`, aside from builtin packages, must be of the following form: `from xxx import *`.
 (It should always be an asterisk `*`; only `xxx` will be replaced.)
 It will not work otherwise.
 In addition, these imports must be unindented.